Media in Cardiff: Television

 All of Wales' national broadcasters are based in Cardiff.
 BBC Cymru Wales used to have its headquarters at, the now largely demolished, Broadcasting House in Llandaff while ITV Cymru Wales is based near the Senedd in Cardiff Bay and the Welsh language broadcaster S4C broadcasts from Llanishen.

 In addition, a local television channel for the city, Made in Cardiff, is based in offices at St Mary's Street in the city centre.
 An analogue local TV channel, Capital TV, broadcast as a low-power RSL analogue station from 2002 to 2009.

 The city also has its own Ofcom-licensed local digital television spectrum, owned by Cube Interactive.

 Radio

-As the national broadcaster, BBC Cymru Wales, used to broadcast BBC Radio Wales (103.9 FM) and Radio Cymru (96.8 FM) on various frequencies across Wales from Broadcasting House in Llandaff.
+As the national broadcaster, BBC Cymru Wales, used to broadcast BBC Radio Wales (103.9 FM) and BBC Radio Cymru (96.8 FM) on various frequencies across Wales from Broadcasting House in Llandaff.

-Cardiff's principal commercial radio stations are Capital South Wales (103.2 FM), Heart South Wales (105.4 FM) and Smooth Wales (1359 AM); all three of which originate local programming from studios at the Red Dragon Centre in Cardiff Bay.
+Cardiff's principal commercial radio stations are Capital South Wales (103.2 FM), Heart South Wales (105.4 FM) and Smooth Wales (DAB); all three of which originate local programming from studios at the Red Dragon Centre in Cardiff Bay.

 Radio Cardiff (98.7 FM) is a community station based in the Butetown area and Radio Glamorgan broadcasts to the University Hospital of Wales in Heath.

 Student radio station Tequila Radio broadcasts from the University of South Wales's ATRiuM Campus and Xpress Radio originates from Cardiff University Students' Union.